omckenn37/EG4_Trebuchet/README.md

 ## Code

 The code in this project was definitely tricky and had a lot of moving parts, that said I, Graham, was pretty happy with how everything turned out.
 Annoyingly, for the last month of school, Graham was out for 4 weeks with concussion fun times, which left us with code that all worked seperately, but really was not all yet integrated together into the app.py fle.
 That said, we have the 3 main files below that all work seperately to do the 3 different hard tasks we needed.
-(Gettin the angle and velocity at launch, getting the graphs to be refreshed on the website, and getting data from the angle/velocity calculation file)The app.py is not included here as most of the code in it is irrelevant or outdated.
+(Gettin the angle and velocity at launch, getting the graphs to be refreshed on the website, and getting data from the angle/velocity calculation file)

+Notea: The app.py is not included here as most of the code in it is irrelevant or outdated.
+The goal was to run the app.py when we wanted to launch, and have all the code in the app.py, we then had the FuncAngleOmeter file, which the app.py would hypothetically call from; which we mimicked with the getAngleTest File.

 Our vision for the code was as follows, which we did most of the work towards, but just didn't quite get the time to finish it with Graham being out.